liebig/cron/README.md

 You don't need
 *   to create Artisan commands
 *   console access to your server
-*   to run the regular cron route request on the same machine where your laravel site is located
+*   to run the regular cron route requests on the same machine where your Laravel site is located
 *   to worry about (cron) job management anymore

 **NOTE**: If you have any trouble, questions or suggestions just open an issue.
 It would be nice to hear from you.